synapticon/ros_ethercat_igh/README.md

     <Link>root/Control/axis1/positionValue</Link>
 </Pdo>
 ```
-You may spot the already know line `<Link>root/Control/axis1/positionValue</Link>` linking your registered `"positionValue"` variable to the PDO Entry `Entry="6064:0"` At this point you should become familiar enough how to repeate the same procedure for all other variables and Process Data Objects you would like to link.
+You may spot the already familiar line `<Link>root/Control/axis1/positionValue</Link>` linking your registered `"positionValue"` variable to the PDO Entry `Entry="6064:0"` At this point you should become familiar enough how to repeate the same procedure for all other variables and Process Data Objects you would like to link.

 The same logic exists for Service Data Objects (SDO).
 Please navigate to `ethercat_master/src/control/DriveSdo.cpp` file.
 Let's examine this line:
 ```